New Required Reporting Rules for U.S. Companies: What the Corporate Transparency Act Means for Small Business Owners

 Try Bench

-Only companies that are created or registered after Jan.
-1, 2024 need to report company applicants (CAs).
-CAs are the individuals who actually create or register the company with the Secretary of State.
+Company Applicants (CAs) refer to the individuals who file the paperwork to create or register the company.
+This requirement only applies to companies formed or registered after Jan.
+1, 2024.
+Unlike BOs, CAs can only be individuals.
 If a company has more than one CA—the direct filer and the indirect filer who is controlling or directing the filing must both be reported.
 Unlike a beneficial owner, company applicants can only be individuals, not legal entities.

 How to report beneficial owners and company applicants

-Companies will be able to file their information electronically through the FinCEN secure portal, which is not yet live.
-The agency will publish instructions and technical guidance on reporting on their website at fincen.gov/boi some time between now and Jan.
-1, 2024.
+Companies are to file their information electronically through the FinCEN secure portal.
+The agency has published instructions and technical guidance on reporting on their website at fincen.gov/boi

 For their company: